-There are many alcohol and drug addiction treatment methods in use today, but which methods are considered effective addiction treatment?
+There are many alcohol and drug addiction treatment avenues to consider, but which methods are considered effective in terms of treating addiction?

 Table of Contents